International Shipping

 3) Commercial Invoice

-• Should include: A unique number assigned by you (for your records), your contact information, Matson’s Lab contact information, and quantity and value of all the teeth in the sample.
+• Should include: A unique invoice number assigned by you (for your records), your contact information, Matson’s Lab contact information, and quantity and value of all the teeth in the sample.
 We recommend using a value of $0.01 per tooth; no item can have a value of $0.00.

 Common and Scientific NameQuantityUnit PriceAmount